 Southern Africa, to many, means South Africa – safaris, seaside and wine.
 But northerly neighbor Namibia is in a world of its own.
 Literally.

-Venture through Namibia’s sprawling desert, weave through cobbled-roads in colonial-era towns and discover the diverse wildlife that unfolds on the expansive coastline.
+Venture through Namibia’s sprawling desert, weave through cobbled roads in 19th-century era towns and discover the diverse wildlife that unfolds on the expansive coastline.
 No matter what direction you head in, the spectacular country impresses with its many options for how travelers can immerse themselves into traditions and into the wild.

 Not just this, but Namibia really has a refreshing take on tourism — we’ve got the facts to prove it.
 So, allow these Namibia facts you probably don’t know to speak for themselves.

 Namibia is the first African country to add environmental protection to their constitution